Time spent: 6h

 Whilst relatively easy on paper, these did take me a while to finish.
 In summary

-• Purge valve hose – not sure about this one.
-Seem to be missing this unless I use the offcuts from the return hose. [a check with Caterham confirmed I use the return hose offcuts]
+- Purge valve hose – not sure about this one.
+I seem to be missing this, unless I use the offcuts from the return hose. [a check with Caterham confirmed I use the return hose offcuts]

-• Heater valve lower hose – Not so difficult once you locate where it goes.
-Uses the hockey-stick bit of pipe from before (offcuts had been used to connect the heater valve to the heater unit behind the dash)
+- Heater valve lower hose – Not so difficult once you locate where it goes.
+It uses the hockey-stick bit of pipe from before (offcuts had been used to connect the heater valve to the heater unit behind the dash)

-• Airbox hose – doddle.
-Surprising that a cable tie is sufficient to fix it on to the top of the engine block, although I guess this is holding very lower pressure air (probably negative pressure) so is unlikely to pop off.
+- Airbox hose – doddle.
+Surprising that a cable tie is sufficient to fix it on to the top of the engine block, although I guess this is holding negative pressure so is unlikely to pop off.

 [I later had a big tidy-up with cable ties going in everywhere to securely fix everything at regular intervals.
 Part of the IVA requirements].